brandonwie/graphql-mongodb-nestjs/README.md

 5. Start development server: `$ npm run start:dev`

-6. Navigate to `localhost:3000/graphql` on your browser and play a bit!
+6. Navigate to `localhost:3000/graphql` on your browser and play with the test query!

 ---